jacoboromerodiaz/gpt-2/README.md

 ### Option A — Docker template (recommended)

-Select the **Docker** template on Vast.ai and point it to this repo's image.
+Select the **Docker** template on Vast.ai and point it to this repo's image: `jacoboromerodiaz/gpt-2:latest`.
 The container clones the repo, installs dependencies via `uv`, and downloads the pretrained checkpoint from Google Drive automatically.

+Ready to pretrain/finetune/reinforce.

 ### Option B — PyTorch template